 · A tertiary mission might be those programs that pertain to life-long learning, community education, contract education, etc.

-This stratification provides the relative value of programs and services to GCCD’s mission.
+· This stratification provides the relative value of programs and services to GCCD’s mission.

 4.2.2 Determine the relative “productivity” of programs and services.
 Existing program offerings and services should be measured by whatever factors GCCD’s information systems will support to determine relative productivity (e.g., productivity may be measured in terms of faculty load, FTES generated, WSCHs, load, support for matriculation goals, categorical funding levels versus actual costs, etc.).
-KH provided a macro-overview of what types of programs at GCCD appear to generate net revenues.
+VP Instructional Services; ongoing ✘

 4.2.3 Stratify the programs and services in terms of their mission and net revenue.
-The resulting information may be displayed as a matrix to stratify program offerings, as per KH’s Strategic Cost Management matrix.
+The resulting information may be displayed as a matrix to stratify program offerings.
 The outcome of this analysis is the identification of marginal performers, which drain GCCD resources without generating a corresponding return vis-à-vis GCCD’s mission.
 The implication is not that all marginal performers are candidates for discontinuance.
 Rather, GCCD may explore ways to combine these programs with stronger counterparts, such as through a combination of small and larger departments, to retain the program offering.
 If additional revenues are available, GCCD can invest such funds as seed money for new programs.
+VP Instructional Services; ongoing ✘

-4.2.4 Develop a strategy on how to improve continually the performance of programs and services vis-à-vis KH’s Strategic Cost Management matrix.
+4.2.4 Continually evaluate and improve the efficiency of programs and services.
 Share result of the analysis with the involved internal stakeholders and engage them in developing strategies for potential improvements to close the gaps.
-Some of the ideas KH discussed to help improve effectiveness and efficiency of program and service delivery are:
+Possible areas include:

 · Rapid reengineering of business processes, including common forms and systems